 We’ve taken steps to become an environmentally responsible company.
 By focusing on your local environment, even small steps will add up, slowly leading to change in an office, a neighbourhood, a community, maybe even in a whole city.
 You could act to reduce your own environmental impact, for example by consuming less energy or water.

 Does it seem like a lot?
 Don’t worry, these changes are like a domino.
 Once you make the first change, all the other changes will follow.

-Take for example, limiting transport via vehicles and combining it with the ‘Bike to work challenge’ that we participate in every year.
+Take for example, limiting transport via vehicles and combining it with the ‘Bike to work challenge’.
 You’ll see several positive effects: